klopilmi/teach-drop/README.md

 🚀 **Features**

-👩‍🏫 Teacher uploads lessons, such as: PDF, PPT, IMAGE, DOCS.
+👩‍🏫 Teacher uploads lessons, such as: PDF, PPT, DOCS.

 🎯 Students view or download lesson